Shengwei-Peng/Stock-Price-Prediction/README.md

 You can customize the behavior of the tool using various configuration options.
 Here are some examples:

 - `data_path`: Specify the path to the input data file.
-- `model`: Choose the machine learning model to use (e.g., CatBoost.).
+- `model`: Choose the machine learning model to use (e.g., catboost.).
 - `test_size`: Specify the number of latest trading days to use as the test set.
 - `window_size`: Specify the number of past days (D) to use for predicting the next day (D+1).